 This agreement holds the banks accountable for their wrongdoing on robo-signing and mortgage servicing.
-But from the beginning of Attorney General Schneiderman’s involvement in the negotiations, one of his top concerns was to make sure that the settlement did not immunize the banks from liability for other misconduct that may have contributed to the housing bubble and the housing market crash that precipitated the recession.
+But from the beginning of Attorney General’s involvement in the negotiations, one of the top concerns was to make sure that the settlement did not immunize the banks from liability for other misconduct that may have contributed to the housing bubble and the housing market crash that precipitated the recession.
 This agreement achieved that goal.
-Among the critical legal claims Attorney General Schneiderman fought for, and successfully preserved, this settlement does not:
+Among the critical legal claims the Attorney General fought for, and successfully preserved, this settlement does not:

 - Release any criminal liability or grant any criminal immunity